Supply Chain Resilience

 Not every supplier is going to become distressed, nor is every distressed counterparty going to have a material impact on your business.

-It is therefore critical that you can create a clear priority map that (i) focuses on understanding the impact of those suppliers ounterparties that are likely to create the biggest disruption and loss and (ii) ensures sufficient diligence is carried out to understand the risks facing these counterparties.
+It is therefore critical that you can create a clear priority map that (i) focuses on understanding the impact of those suppliers counterparties that are likely to create the biggest disruption and loss and (ii) ensures sufficient diligence is carried out to understand the risks facing these counterparties.

 Contingency planning to build supply chain resilience

-For critical we support putting clear continuity plans in place and will work with legal teams to ensure that appropriate contractual protections are in place.
+For critical suppliers, we support putting clear continuity plans in place and will work with legal teams to ensure that appropriate contractual protections are in place.

 Do you really understand the current financial health of your counterparties?